What happens when someone dies as a result of Domestic Abuse?

 The Home Office has published guidance which sets out the circumstances under which a Domestic Homicide Review (DHR) should be carried out and how professionals should do it.

-The link below is a Concise Learning Summary relating to a DHR which was carried out in the Manchester area.
-Documents relating to the Domestic Homicide Reviews carried out in Bolton can be accessed via the downloads section on this page.
+The links below are documents relating to a Domestic Homicide Review (DHR)) carried out by Be Safe Bolton Strategic Partnership in the case of Andrew (not the true name of the person involved).
+Documents relating to other Domestic Homicide Reviews carried out in Bolton can be accessed via the downloads section on this page.